cucumber-attic/bool/DEVELOPERS.md

 ## Making a release

-Bump the version in `VERSION` and run `make version`.
+* Bump the version in `VERSION` and run `make version`.
 This updates the version in the package descriptors for all platforms.
+* Next, update HISTORY.md, especially the header link and date.
-Commit all files and release all packages:
+* Commit all files and release all packages:

 ```
 make release